-Correct spelling, explaination: the correct spelling continuous is an adjective form of the verb continue to which the suffix -ous is added.
-The spelling of the origin word will sometimes change due to this.
+Correct spelling, explanation: the correct spelling continuous is an adjective form of the verb continue to which the suffix -ous is added.
+The spelling of the original word will sometimes change due to this.
 Therefore continue becomes continuous omitting the last letter e of the original word.
 Continuous is often mistaken with continual; they both mean that something is happening without interruption but only the latter speaks about something happening repeatedly.

 Definition of continuous: